Philadelphia Off the Beaten Path

 In 1777, the Cliveden estate cemented its place in history when it became the site of the Battle of Germantown, the only Revolutionary War battle to happen in Philadelphia.

 A guided tour of Cliveden gives an interesting look at the history of the house and the seven generations of the Chew family that lived here.
 Themes and highlights of the tour change with exhibits like “The Women of Cliveden” and “The Turmoil of Transition.”
-Our tour was a small group, so it was easy to ask questions and elaborate of different parts of the story.
+Our tour was a small group, so it was easy to ask questions and elaborate on different parts of the story.
 Throughout the year, there are special presentations about a variety of topics like citizenship, Blacks during the Revolution, and stories uncovered in the Chew family papers.
 You can also walk around the park-like grounds for free or attend one of the regular yoga classes.

 Southeast Asian Market

-As you walk around, you’ll find beef skewers (our favorites), Cambodian stuffed chicken wings, Thai noodle dishes, and much more.
+On weekends from April through October, FDR Park buzzes with the sights and smells of the Southeast Asian Market.
+Its 70 vendors sell a huge variety of Laotian, Vietnamese, Cambodian, and Thai food.
+Market staples include beef skewers (our favorites), stuffed chicken wings, and Thai noodle dishes.
 There is even a lemongrass chicken cheesesteak at the Sahbyy Food’s stand, which is not to be missed.

 Come early to miss some of the lines and bring a picnic blanket or folding chair to make yourself comfortable for one of the most delicious lunches around.
+The market runs every Saturday and Sunday in season unless there is inclement weather or a home Eagles game.

 Cedar Park Houses